att-comdev/divingbell/README.md

 The needs identified for divingbell were:
 1. To plug gaps in day 1 tools (e.g., drydock) for node configuration
 2. To provide a day 2 solution for managing these configurations going forward
-3. To provide a day 2 solution for system level host patching
+3. [Future] To provide a day 2 solution for system level host patching

 Design and Implementation
 -------------------------

-Patchwork daemonsets run as priviledged containers mount the host filesystem and chroot into that filesystem to enforce configuration and package state.
+divingbell daemonsets run as priviledged containers which mount the host filesystem and chroot into that filesystem to enforce configuration and package state.
+(The [diving bell](http://bit.ly/2hSXlai) analogue can be thought of as something that descends into the deeps to facilitate work done down below the surface.)

 We use the daemonset construct as a way of getting a copy of each pod on every node, but the work done by this chart's pods behaves like an event-driven job.